 Current FY status

 Sieber provided an update on the current FY budget status.
-Some funds have been used to cover the cost of our portion of the citywide COVID mailer that was sent out.
+Some communications funds have been used to cover the cost of our portion of the citywide COVID mailer that was sent out.
 Several items are under budget but can be paid ahead for next FY.
 Staffing is under budget due to a staff resignation and COVID making it impossible to re-hire.

 Motion 1: Blaize moves to authorize Sieber to pay forward expenses where possible.
 Pinger seconds.
 All in favor.